k900s10/Music-Lyrics/README.md

 # The Lyrics
 <img src='https://bettercodehub.com/edge/badge/k900s10/The-Lyrics?branch=master'>

-Find the weekly top music chart and look for their lyrics for Android Marsmellow(6.0) and above.
+Find the weekly top music chart and look for their lyrics.
+For Android Marsmellow(6.0) and above.

 ## Preview
 <p>